ScottMansfield/blog/content/post/a-foray-into-go-assembly-programming.md

 ## Go version

 This is the entire Go version of the code below for reference.
 This is the original code that I am working off of throughout this process.
+In this code, lzcnt is another assembly function stolen from Rend that just returns the number of leading zeros of a uint64.

 ```go
 const numBuckets = 276